LIRA-UNAM/Pumanoids/README.md

 <p align="center">
     <b>
-        Official repository of the Pumanoids team for the RoboCup Soccer Humanoid League.
+        Official repository of the Pumas team for the RoboCup Soccer Humanoid League.
     </b>
 </p>